DataDog/the-monitor/docker/4_how_iheartradio_monitors_docker_performance.md

 They needed a simple way for small groups of engineers to build very specific applications without rebuilding standard infrastructure services: load balancer, HTTP server, logging, database, monitoring, etc. So they put standard infrastructural services such as HAProxy, MongoDB, and Elasticsearch on traditional hosts, and made them available as a service to internal applications.
 They also needed each application to be siloed: there should be no dependency conflicts, and each application should have guaranteed minimum resources (CPU, memory, I/O, network) available to it.
 So when Docker emerged as a platform that could control dependencies and resource usage, they quickly got onboard.

 iHeartRadio has been quite happy with Docker—for them it "works as advertised".
-Docker is also rapidly improving; while it doesn't yet support log collection as well as iHeartRadio would like, Docker did add support for multi-host networking in November, which was high on iHeartRadio's wish list.
+Docker performance is also rapidly improving; while it doesn't yet support log collection as well as iHeartRadio would like, Docker did add support for multi-host networking in November, which was high on iHeartRadio's wish list.

 ![Visual break](https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-03-container-monitoring/p4_divider_1.png)
 ## One key shortcoming